DrexHD/VanillaPermissions/README.md

 This allows players to use `/gamemode` but restricts them to only the allowed sub-options (e.g., survival and adventure).

+For other commands, see *Syntax* section of each command's Minecraft Wiki page.

 ## Selectors

 Command blocks and datapacks bypass all selector permission checks.